ZarTaen/DU_logfile_audioframework/README.md

 ## TODO List
 - Optional Caching of Soundfiles
 - Generating a default conf file, should it not be available.
+- Make relative path a default option, with absolute path something the user has to enable explicitly (reduces ways to troll).

 Stuff moved so fast, that a lot of the things in my old TODO were obsolete and others are already implemented.